Birding · Fall Colors · Lake · River/Creek · Views · Wildlife

 Need to Know

-Bring plenty of water, once on the top of Diamond there is no water at all.
+Bring plenty of water, once on the top of Diamond Mountain there is no water at all.

-Can run on most of this trail except the scrambles.
-Also coming down off Diamond is pretty steep and a good risk for slips.
+You can run on most of this route except the scrambles.
+Coming down off Diamond is pretty steep and a good risk for slips.

-, which can also be very crowded on weekends with some very noisy hikers.
+, which can also be very crowded on weekends with some very noisy runners.
 Once you get on Seven Hills Trail

 Flora & Fauna